Here is a formula for magic.

 (Or: an independent journal dedicated to the celebration of music in all its forms.
 A home for creators with études nestled between their ribs and sonatas shivering beneath their spines.)

-So here it is - finally, finally, finally!
-I've been working on this for the past few months (and may I say: not being able to tell anyone was torture), and I am so incredibly delighted to tell you that Half Mystic is real and it's happening, right now.
+So here it is—finally, finally, finally!
+I've been working on this for the past few months and I am so incredibly delighted to tell you that Half Mystic is real and it's happening, right now.

 And something that's possibly even more exciting: I want you to be part of it.

 You see, I need fellow music-lovers to help me take my baby journal to higher places - people who understand and adore music just as much as I do.
 And I would be absolutely honoured if you guys could be those people, and work with me to turn Half Mystic into a haven for those with grace notes coursing through their veins.

 Which is to say: staff applications are open right now.
 There are spots open for writing, art, and other specialists—if you're a music lover, I do believe there's a place for you on the team.

 Or, if that's not quite your thing, never fear—we do need writing and music for Issue I!
 The theme for this issue, chosen after much deliberation, is Allegro: the skipping pulse, the desperate escape, the dash of fastfastfaster.
 But of course, twist it as much as you'd like—the more creative, the better.

 So this is the project I've been working on!
 It's something I've scoured the magazine scene for—and while there are dozens of independent literary journals (actually, I work on one of the loveliest out there), I've yet to find an independent music journal.
 And so, I absolutely cannot wait to see Half Mystic grow into something that all of us can be proud of—something that draws talented contributors from all over.
 And even more—I can't wait to work with you on making that a reality.

 This will be real and enchanting and magical and mundane and finite and timeless and paradoxical.

 It will be a whole lot of fun.